rubelw/opensource_vanbuild/README.md

 This repository is currently modeled for the future Promaster Electric Vans, but more vans can be added as needed.

+To utilize and customize for your own use, click-on promaster/vanbuild.drawio.xml file and save to your local computer.
+Then go to https://app.diagrams.net/ and open the file to see all the links, and to modify to your own needs.
+If you find and error, or issue, please post back to https://github.com/rubelw/opensource_vanbuild/issues

 The design includes:
 ---------------------